open-mmlab/mmengine/docs/en/common_usage/set_interval.md

 - EpochBased

-In `EpochBased` mode, the default value of `interval` is 1, which means saving weights once after training for one epoch.
+In `EpochBased` mode, the default value of `interval` is 1, which means to save checkpoints once after training for one epoch.

 ```
 # Set interval to 2, which means to save weights once every 2 epochs